Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Trajectory design

 \subsection{Additional constraints}

-In addition to ensuring that there is continuity in the converged solution, it is also desirable to have some degree of control over its overall shape, especially considering that it has already been discussed that most transition algorithms rely on the existence of HFEM solutions as perturbed trajectories in proximity to CR3BP counterparts.
-Furthermore, these CR3BP solutions are typically chosen carefully for optimal positioning with respect to the celestial bodies or communications clearance, for example.
-However, the typical absence of formal guarantees for monotonous convergence means that the converged solution might deviate significantly from the initial CR3BP guess, either because this guess is simply too poor for the HFEM dynamics or because it lies in a region of space that is particularly challenging for transition purposes.
-In this sense, for the cases where a solution is expected to exist in the vicinity of a CR3BP counterpart, the inclusion of a constraint that dictates proximity to that solution is expected to aid convergence efforts, making this an evidently valuable consideration to take into account.
+In addition to ensuring that there is continuity in the converged solution, it is also desirable to have some degree of control over its overall shape.
+Considering that HFEM trajectories tend to exist near equivalent CR3BP structures, which most transition schemes take advantage of, coercing the algorithms to remain in the vicinity of the initial CR3BP guess may be particularly relevant for boosting convergence and robustness.
+Moreover, since the CR3BP solutions are typically chosen carefully for optimal positioning with respect to the celestial bodies or communications clearance, for example, this concern is also relevant from an operational perspective.
+In this sense, the inclusion of a constraint that dictates proximity to the original CR3BP solution being transitioned into the HFEM is expected to be a valuable addition in most cases.

 For the sake of generality, we consider the case where the entire vector of design variables is to lie within some measure of proximity to the initial guess, which therefore constitute \textit{desired conditions}, denoted by $\mathbf{X}_d$.
 To this end, we define the constraint